PART 10. TEXAS WATER DEVELOPMENT BOARD

-DISCUSSION OF PROPOSED AMENDMENT.
+DISCUSSION OF THE ADOPTED AMENDMENT.

 Section 384.3.
 Use of Funds.

-DRAFT REGULATORY IMPACT ANALYSIS DETERMINATION
+REGULATORY IMPACT ANALYSIS DETERMINATION

-The TWDB reviewed the proposed rulemaking in light of the regulatory analysis requirements of Texas Government Code §2001.0225, and determined that the rulemaking is not subject to Texas Government Code, §2001.0225, because it does not meet the definition of a "major environmental rule" as defined in the Administrative Procedure Act.
+The TWDB reviewed the adopted rulemaking in light of the regulatory analysis requirements of Texas Government Code §2001.0225, and determined that the rulemaking is not subject to Texas Government Code, §2001.0225, because it does not meet the definition of a "major environmental rule" as defined in the Administrative Procedure Act.
 A "major environmental rule" is defined as a rule with the specific intent to protect the environment or reduce risks to human health from environmental exposure, a rule that may adversely affect in a material way the economy or a sector of the economy, productivity, competition, jobs, the environment, or the public health and safety of the state or a sector of the state.
 The intent of the rulemaking is to allow additional uses of RWAF funds in accordance with a revision to Chapter 15 of the Texas Water Code in the 85th Regular Legislative Session.

-Even if the proposed rule were a major environmental rule, Texas Government Code, §2001.0225 still would not apply to this rulemaking because Texas Government Code, §2001.0225 only applies to a major environmental rule, the result of which is to: 1) exceed a standard set by federal law, unless the rule is specifically required by state law; 2) exceed an express requirement of state law, unless the rule is specifically required by federal law; 3) exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government to implement a state and federal program; or 4) adopt a rule solely under the general powers of the agency instead of under a specific state law.
-This rulemaking does not meet any of these four applicability criteria because it: 1) does not exceed any federal law; 2) does not exceed an express requirement of state law; 3) does not exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government to implement a state and federal program; and 4) is not proposed solely under the general powers of the agency, but rather is proposed under authority of Texas Water Code §15.995.
-Therefore, this proposed rule does not fall under any of the applicability criteria in Texas Government Code, §2001.0225.
+Even if the adopted rule were a major environmental rule, Texas Government Code, §2001.0225 still would not apply to this rulemaking because Texas Government Code, §2001.0225 only applies to a major environmental rule, the result of which is to: 1) exceed a standard set by federal law, unless the rule is specifically required by state law; 2) exceed an express requirement of state law, unless the rule is specifically required by federal law; 3) exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government to implement a state and federal program; or 4) adopt a rule solely under the general powers of the agency instead of under a specific state law.
+This rulemaking does not meet any of these four applicability criteria because it: 1) does not exceed any federal law; 2) does not exceed an express requirement of state law; 3) does not exceed a requirement of a delegation agreement or contract between the state and an agency or representative of the federal government to implement a state and federal program; and 4) is not adopted solely under the general powers of the agency, but rather is adopted under authority of Texas Water Code §15.995.
+Therefore, this adopted rule does not fall under any of the applicability criteria in Texas Government Code, §2001.0225.